Fear: Predator-based psychosocial stress

 Predator-based psychosocial stress (PPS) involves a more naturalistic approach to fear learning.
 Predators such as a cat, a snake, or urine from a fox or cat are used along with other stressors such as immobilization or restraint in order to generate instinctual fear responses.

 Chronic stress models

 Chronic stress models include chronic variable stress, chronic social defeat, and chronic mild stress.
 These models are often used to study how long-term or prolonged stress/pain can alter fear learning and disorders.

 Single prolonged stress

 Single prolonged stress (SPS) is a fear model that is often used to study PTSD.
-It's paradigm involves multiple stressors such as immobilization, a force swim, and exposure to ether delivered concurrently to the subject.
+Its paradigm involves multiple stressors such as immobilization, a force swim, and exposure to ether delivered concurrently to the subject.
 This is used to study non-naturalistic, uncontrollable situations that can cause a maladaptive fear responses that is seen in a lot of anxiety and traumatic based disorders.